Ligo04/TwinTex/MMRP/README.md

 ## Houdini python Environment Installation

-1. Windows follows the path to navigate to the Houdini installation directory and then to the Python folder (e.g. python39).
+1. In Windows,follows the path to navigate to the Houdini installation directory and then to the Python folder (e.g. python39).
 If pip.py does not exist, you will need to download [pip](https://bootstrap.pypa.io/get-pip.py) first, use following command to install pip:

    ```
    python3.9.exe get-pip.py